emotion-js/emotion/.changeset/long-apes-admire.md

 '@emotion/styled': major
 ---

-TypeScript types have been restructured.
+TypeScript types have been significantly restructured.
 These changes:

-- Reduce build times when using emotion
+- reduce build times when using Emotion, especially in larger projects
-- In many cases remove the need for manually specifying generic parameters for your emotion components.
+- in many cases remove the need for manually specifying generic parameters for your Emotion components
+- union types as props are better supported and should be inferred properly
+- `css` function has been restricted to prevent passing of invalid types
+- `styled`'s generic parameter has been changed, if you were specifying the `ComponentType` you will need to remove that generic parameter
+- `styled` no longer takes a second `ExtraProps` parameter - instead of that move it to after the `styled` call.
+So instead of writing `styled<typeof MyComponent, ExtraProps>(MyComponent)({})` you should now be writing `styled(MyComponent)<ExtraProps>({})`

 If you encounter build issues after upgrade, try removing any manually specified generic types and let them be inferred.
-Otherwise refer to the breaking changes list below.

-## Improvements

-- Union types as props are better supported and should be inferred properly
-- Build times should be reduced significantly in larger projects.

-## Breaking changes

-- `withTheme` can now have the Theme type specified when calling it.
-For example `withTheme<MyTheme>(MyComponent)`

-  **Breaking change:** Generic argument changed, if you were specifying the ComponentType you will need to remove the generic parameter.
-Recommend following example setup in the TypeScript docs under theming section

-- `css` function has been restricted to prevent passing of invalid types
-- `CreateStyled` functions no longer take a second `ExtraProps` argument.
-Instead move it to after the create styled call.
-For example

-  `styled<typeof MyComponent, ExtraProps>(MyComponent)({})`
-  to
-  `styled(MyComponent)<ExtraProps>({})`